A no-nonsense guide to start selling online.

 Marketplace or your own site?
 Do you want to test the waters in a marketplace?
 Or does it make more sense to open your own shop with a service like Big Cartel?
 In a marketplace, you don’t have to worry about design details or page layout.
 With your own site, you get to decide what paint to put on the walls and where to hang the pictures.
 It’s also easier to stand out when you have your own shop, but that’s partially because you’re more responsible for driving traffic to it.

 Read up on more pros and cons in our Big Cartel vs. Etsy breakdown and decide what makes sense for you.
+If you’re ready to start a Big Cartel store, you can sign up now and get a head start on the competition.

 Who’s handling the money?
 How you’ll accept payments is a big deal for you and your customers.
 You might want to offer PayPal.
 Stripe is a strong option for processing credit card payments in a number of countries.
 If you’re primarily selling in person, consider adding Square to the mix.
 (At Big Cartel, we support all three.)
 There are other payment processors, especially if you’re outside of the U.S., but realize that added options can mean added complexity for you and your shoppers.
 It’s a balance.